Cowboys (2020 film): Cast

-Trans boy Joe's troubled but well-intentioned father Troy takes off with him into the Montana wilderness, pursued by police, after his wife Sally, from whom he has recently separated, refuses to let Joe live as his authentic self.

 Production

 In an interview with PopMatters, Kerrigan said that there had never been any doubt about casting a non-binary or transgender actor to portray the role of Joe, and that after finding newcomer Sasha Knight, "it was obvious that he was our Joe."

 Release

 Cowboys had its world premiere at the LGBTQ-oriented film festival Outfest on August 22, 2020, and shortly thereafter Samuel Goldwyn Films acquired distribution rights for it.
 The film had originally been set to have its world premiere at the Tribeca Film Festival in April 2020, however, due to the COVID-19 pandemic, the festival was cancelled.
 It was eventually released on February 12, 2021.